Locations:

 Cons:

-• Slightly increased risk of blood clots, usually in people who smoker and women with a history of other medical conditions.
+• Slightly increased risk of blood clots, usually in people who smoke and women with a history of other medical conditions.
 (There is a special type of pill called the “mini pill” or progestin-only pill that is safe for women with medical problems that prohibit the use of regular birth control pills.)

 • Slightly increased risk of cervical cancer (though, Dr. Brant says that could have more to do with sexual behavior than the pill itself).